ferrara94/University_MicroServices/README.md

 **RequestsMapping.postman_collection** is a collection of RequestMapping in postman which you can use direclty to test the services.

 ---

+#### > database

+Once you have run shell scrips in their folder location with **./nameScript.sh**, you have to create related application DB.
+For instance, to run the Students Web Services, you need to create **University** DB and necessary tables.

+---
 #### > technologies, libraries & representations

 - [ ] Java 11